sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20008
 ^^^^^

-:Message: Failed to switch user context to %(username)s.
-Make sure the server is started as an root or administration account.
+:Message: Failed to start the service as root.
+You need to explicitly configure a service account.
-:Groups: operational, session, failure, failure-high
+:Groups: operational, process, failure, failure-high, failure-specific
-:From version: 1.6.0
+:From version: 5.0.0
-:To version: 3.3.0
 :Description: None